afaqueahmad7117/wfx/README.md

 3. How to generate Databricks workflow json (Workflow API compatible)
 4. How to convert it to DAB compatible YAML format

-It's an excellent way to understand the conversion process in detail and experiment with customizations.

 ## Contributing

 1. Fork the repository